By Bonnie Dickson

 DAVIS, Calif.; July 17, 2017 – The UC Davis College of Engineering is pleased to announce the recipients of this year’s Outstanding Faculty Awards.
 Faculty members were nominated by their respective departments and selected by the college’s faculty awards committee.
-The four professors will receive awards honoring their exceptional accomplishments at a special reception at 5 p.m. on Oct.
+The four professors will receive awards honoring their exceptional accomplishments at a the college’s Celebration of Faculty Excellence awards ceremony and reception at 4 p.m. on Oct.
 9 in the Shields Library Courtyard.

 Patrice Koehl, a professor in the UC Davis Department of Computer Science and faculty member in the UC Davis Genome Center, is the recipient of the 2017 Outstanding Faculty Teaching Award.
 An internationally recognized researcher and educator in bioinformatics and computational biology, Prof. Koehl stands out for his energy and skill in exploring the possibilities that computers create for biologists.
 Students recognize Prof. Koehl for his determination, passion and patience and praise him as an educator who “embodies all the exact characteristics of an exceptional professor who goes above and indeed beyond the basic call of his profession.”
 In their nomination of Prof. Koehl, colleagues remarked, “If his commitment to teaching a course well is matched, it is by the sheer variety and amount he teaches.”
 In addition to teaching undergraduate and graduate courses in computer science, Prof. Koehl regularly delivers guest lectures on biophysics, scientific computing and medical informatics programs at UC Davis and at the National University of Singapore.